Boniek1989/PLATFORMA_TESTOWA/README.md

-OOP project for PPZO - this app will not be updated.
-This is my first "bigger" project using laravel, php, java and css and also GitHub.
+OOP project for PPZO - this app have many ways to improve.
+It is my first "bigger" project using laravel, php, java, css and also GitHub.

+Project includes methods such as CRUD and ReadAll.

+Application is a working test platform with random sorted questons.
+Admin can add/edit and delete questions from quiz.